kaizendorks/dexa/README.md

 - DONE allow specifying a "path" inside the repo, to support repos defining multiple stacks
 - manage versions of stacks (update stack, keep track of version used with project).
 Stack version taken from the hash parameter of the source (as in `#v1.0.3`).
 Update command can be invoked as `dx stack update foo` so downloads and overrides the default version, or `dx stack update foo branch-or-tag` so it downloads version `#branch-or-tag`
 - once we have a repo with example stacks, repoint tests so we dont depend on 3rd party repos/templates that might change
+- make the predefined hello-world a stack that only shows when enabling development/debug mode.
+Could be an environment variable, or check if process.env.npm_lifecycle_script exists and contains "mocha"?

 Add:
+- DONE allow stacks to define their "add" commands, by just adding a template folder inside `/add`.
+No need for any extra config or metadata in `dexa.js`.
-- requires to be run in folder with `dexarc` file
+- The command has to be run in a project folder previosly initialized with `dx init`.
+Specific error is returned if not
 - automatically download stack if not currently installed
-- allow stacks to define their "add" commands, by just adding a template folder inside `/add`.
-No need for any extra config or metadata in `dexa.js`
 - allow extra config/metadata to be defined in dexa.js.
-A `defineCommand` method receives the commander program so users can add additional parameters/options.
+A `defineCLICommand` method receives the commander program so users can add additional parameters/options.
 The same pre/post/action than in init are available
 - allow users to optionally include available "add" commands when initializing a project
-- allow command to depend on other add commands (fail if not added before)
+- allow command to depend on other add commands (fail if not added before or prompt user to add?)

 Generate:
 - allow stacks to define their "generate" commands, by just adding a template folder inside `/generate`.
-No need for any extra config or metadata in `dexa.js`, all commands will take a `[name]` required argument as in `dx generate page my-new-page`
+No need for any extra config or metadata in `dexa.js`, all commands will take a `[name]` required argument as in `dx generate page my-new-page`.
+The command has to be run in a project folder previosly initialized with `dx init`
 - allow extra config/metadata to be defined in dexa.js.
 A `defineCommand` method receives the commander program so users can add additional parameters/options.
 The same pre/post/action than in init are available
+- allow command to depend on other add commands (fail if not added before or prompt user to add?)

 Overrides:
-- projects can override specific generators with a combination of dexarc and templates inside the .dexa folder
+- projects can override specific generators by adding a `.dexa` folder at its root, with a similar structure than that of a regular stack.
+Any generate commands defined here take precedence over default ones in the stack
-- projects can add their own additional generators in a similar fashion
+- projects can add their own additional generate commands in a similar fashion

 Stacks:
 - predefined "init" only stack to create your own stack
+- commander CLI stack
-- vite + fastify stack
+- vite + fastify stack (can init templates be replaced by invoking vue-cli and fastify-cli???)
+- terraform stack

 Docs:
 - Move questions to FAQ